 At emergency circumstances, you can use this dialer to call emergency numbers (for instance: 911).
 It is beneficial.

-It would be beneficial.
-But at the same time, there may be a possibility that anyone can use your phone’s emergency call screen (without unlocking device) or accidentally dialing to emergency numbers.
+But there is a possibility that anyone can use your phone’s emergency call screen (without unlocking device) or accidentally dialing to emergency numbers.

-By default, there is no option available in Android to remove it from the lock screen.
-However, if you want to get rid of the emergency call button, then you can do it with the help of apps or modules on Android.
-Let’s get started.
+But, if you want to get rid of the emergency call button, then you can do it with the help of apps or modules on Android.

 Remove Emergency Call Button from Android Lock Screen

-To take off emergency call button on rooted devices, there is no need to install any apps. we can achieve it with the help of Xposed installer and GravityBox module.
+You can achieve it with the help of the Xposed installer and GravityBox module.
+Here are the steps:

-- After you installed, activate the GravityBox from modules section.
+After you installed, activate the GravityBox from the “Modules” section.

-- Open the GravityBox and navigate to “Lockscreen tweaks” section.
+Open the GravityBox and navigate to the “Lockscreen tweaks” section.